Turkish inspired costumes for women became very popular for masquerades in the second quarter of the 18th century.

 Sorry for my absence and thank you for your concern :)

-karliewu-moved asked: This is one of those blogs that I'd love to have a day and just do nothing but look through its archive and like and reblog everything in it.
+karliewu-moved said: This is one of those blogs that I'd love to have a day and just do nothing but look through its archive and like and reblog everything in it.
 Thank you.

 Thank you!
 I go back and look through the archives when I’m bored sometimes too :)

-Anonymous asked: Just wanted to say how beautiful your blog is!
+Anonymous said: Just wanted to say how beautiful your blog is!
 Have a great day.

 Thank you very much and have a great day yourself!